 The 10 Best Gel Ink Pens

 This wiki has been updated 35 times since it was first published in October of 2016.
 Ideal for writing, drawing, and coloring, these gel ink pens come in a variety of colors to suit the needs of youngsters, students, and adults alike.
 Boasting thick inks, they are a great alternative to traditional disposable ballpoint pens, and make great gifts for the burgeoning artists in your life.
 For your convenience, we've added those available singly and in sets.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes